Project funded by the European Women’s Lobby

-EUCAP Project on Violence against autistic people in Europe
+Project on violence against autistic people in Europe

-This project intends to map autistic people’s experiences of violence throughout Europe.
+This project intended to map autistic people’s experiences of violence.

-This project will develop a survey to gather data on different types of violence against autistic people (to be launched soon), condut a literature review, develop factsheets and a report on the subject.
-The aim is to organize and make available information on violence against autistic people, in particular on violence against autistic women and girls (see project announcement post).
+This project developed a survey to gather data on different types of violence against autistic people, condut a literature review, develop factsheets and a report on the subject.
+The aim is to organize and make available information on violence against autistic people, in particular on gender-based violence (see project announcement post).

 Questions or comments?

 You can contact the survey team by sending an email to email@example.com